These Photos Offer An Intimate Peek Into The WFH Routines Of Three Moms

 Liz Von Hoene, Quarantined With 3 Kids

 “The family that’s quarantined together, cooks together, cleans up together, swims together, and finds creative ways to not be bored together,” says Liz Von Hoene, a 54-year-old fashion and advertising photographer who has five children, ages 13 to 28.
-Liz and her partner, Rebecca, are currently at home in Atlanta with three of the kids.
+Liz and her partner, Rebecca Weinberg, are currently at home in Atlanta with three of the kids.

 Liz usually travels for work; with that on hold, she’s had idle time to fill.
 The family is taking the dog on long walks and going for drives together.
 They put on an outdoor movie night.
 They do workouts in the yard.
 “Rebecca loves to DJ, so she hosted a Zoom family and friends dance party for all to let loose,” she says.
 “Our younger son, Rex, has been hitting the home gym, and working out with his big brother in the backyard.
 They do push-ups using milk gallons!”